gngrwzrd/UIImageLoader/readme.md

-    //these will be passed to your requestCompleted callback UIImageLoadSourceNetworkNotModified, //a network request was sent but existing content is still valid UIImageLoadSourceNetworkToDisk,      //a network request was sent, image was updated on disk UIImageLoadSourceNetworkCancelled,   //a network request was sent, but the NSURLSessionDataTask was cancelled };
+    //these will be passed to your requestCompleted callback UIImageLoadSourceNetworkNotModified, //a network request was sent but existing content is still valid UIImageLoadSourceNetworkToDisk,      //a network request was sent, image was updated on disk

+};
 ````